Oladiran-Dani3l/movie-collection/README.md

 - Better understanding of working with Git from the terminal
 - Learnt better ettiquettes concerning pull requests;
 - Each request must be followed with comments explaining what exactly was changed, the type of change (functional, UI, cleanup of unnecessary code) and should also be followed with screenshots of changes where necessary.
+- Learnt to be careful with the files changes are being made to as this creates complex merge conflicts